Ginger milk curd

-Underlying biochemical principle
+This article includes ginger milk curd's food science principles, potential health benefits, recipe, and cultural significance.

+Scientific Principle

+Ginger milk curd's pudding-like trait is unique because it forms instantly when adding ginger juice to milk at an appropriate temperature in a static state.

-The most important part of the ginger in ginger milk curd is the ginger protease zingipain.
-This substance with molecular weight of 31 kDa is found with three forms of isoelectric point values around 5.58, 5.40, and 5.22, respectively.
-The three forms have very similar biochemical behavior, where the optimal proteolytic activity is from 40 to 60°C and maximum clotting activity at 70°C.
+The most important part of the ginger in ginger milk curd is the ginger protease Zingibain.
+This substance with molecular weight of 31 kDa is found with three forms of isoelectric point that have very similar biochemical behavior.
+Their optimal proteolytic activity is 40-60 C and maximum clotting activity at 70 C. However, clotting decreases significantly at temperatures of 75 °C (167 °F) or above.

 Milk is a substance consisting mainly of milk fat globules and casein micelles in a continuous phase of water, sugar, whey protein and minerals.
 Casein micelles consist of mainly α(s1)-casein, α(s2)-casein, β-casein, and κ-casein, where hydrophobic α and β-casein are in the inner sub-micelle and hydrophilic κ-casein is in the outer part.

 When the milk starts curdling, the curds are small, but as coagulation increases, curd size increases until the milk ends up with a tofu-like structure.
 When the curdling occurs, the ginger protease cuts open the κ-casein so that the hydrophilic C-terminus and the hydrophobic N-terminus separate.
 This disrupts the stability of the casein micelle.
 In the hydrophobic effect, the hydrophobic casein coagulates.

+Health Benefit

+Ginger milk curd has its own unique volatile compounds, such as decanoic acid, γ-elemene, and caryophyllene.
+Decanoic acid is produced when the curd was formed. γ-Elemene contributed to the pungent fragrance and is an effective anti-cancer ingredient.
+Caryophyllene is anti-inflammatory and antifungal.
+As a result, ginger milk curd has potential health benefits.